zinabb/alberta-oil-dashboard/README.md

 ### 📊 Project Overview

-This dashboard was developed to visualize and forecast Alberta’s **crude oil production**, including **conventional crude, bitumen, and synthetic crude**, using real-time government data.
+This dashboard was developed to visualize and forecast Alberta’s **oil production**, including **conventional and non-conventional crude, bitumen, and synthetic crude**, using real-time government data.

 🔧 **Built With**:
 - Python, Flask